The Radcliffe School

 The Radcliffe School is a comprehensive school located in Wolverton, Milton Keynes, England.

 The school offers General Certificates of Secondary Education (GCSEs), Business and Technology Education Council vocational qualifications (BTEC), Youth Awards and Entry Level Certificates as programmes of study for pupils.
 The Radcliffe School also operates a sixth form, with courses offered including A-Levels, BTECs and diplomas.

-Students also have the option to take part in The Duke of Edinburgh's Award scheme.

-House system

-The four houses are named after notable local people, and each student (including 6th form) is put into one of those four houses upon enrolment into the school in Year 7.
-Each house is represented by a different colour and students wear a navy blue tie with coloured stripes indicating the house they belong to.
-The houses earn house points for pupils efforts in sports matches, merit collection, attendance, punctuality and other extra-curricular competitions.

-OFSTED
+History

+The Radcliffe School was built in 1956 as a Grammar School, before becoming a Comprehensive school in 1969.
+The west wing of the school was planned around a central courtyard, which contained laboratories, history and geography rooms and sixth form division rooms.

+In the centre of the courtyard, a biology pool was installed and at one end of the pool a memorial was built.
+This honours former pupils who were killed in the two world wars.
+The bronze plaques that list the former students were transferred from the hall of the old school and added to the memorial.